Oh, if you can believe this!

 You probably already know mom’s 80 million years old, and hates driving downtown and trying to park there, an I’m a chill downtown driver, (probably owning to my favourite super aggressive, racing, weaving in and out of traffic driving style…in a safe way)

 So I drove my red sports car out to mom’s and parked it up, jumped into her car and we ran some errands for her, I parked up in a back lane while she ran an appointment for 10 minutes, she came back to the car I tried to start it and…nothing.
 I clicked the starter again, and nothing.
 Again and again, nothing and nothing.
-Damn, the battery or alternator.
+After a quick read on https://www.toolnerds.com/ we knew for sure that it was the damn battery or alternator.

 By now, mom had about 20 minutes to get downtown for that health check.
 I called a taxi and called mom’s Mercedes person for the Road star roadside assistance for a jump start.